French and Arabic are the official languages of Chad, however, there are more than 120 different local languages and dialects spoken here, too!

 Chad exports cattle, cotton and gum arabic.

-Do you know any fun, strange or interesting facts about Chad?
-Let us know in the comments section below!
+Do you know any fun, strange or interesting facts about Chad that we’ve missed?
+Share them here in the comments section below!